kudobuilder/kudo/keps/0021-upgrade-kudo.md

 #### Story 2

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

 #### Pre-Upgrade Verification

-Before any modification of the cluster is made, the CLI should check if the upgrade would cause any issues.
-This includes
+Before any modification of the cluster is made, the CLI should check if the upgrade can be executed correctly.

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they releate.

 #### Upgrade Process